-The defect of the cleft lip and cleft upper palate can be corrected by performing a series of surgeries in order to restore the normal function and shape of the mouth and try to restore the usual features with minimal effects.
+The defect of the cleft lip and cleft palate can be corrected through a series of surgeries with the aim of restoring the normal function and shape of the mouth and trying to restore the usual features with the least amount of effects.

 What is meant by cleft lips?

 Failure to do so causes a congenital defect called the cleft lip.
 A cleft lip may be small, or it may be large and extend into the nose.